magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/arch_themes.md

 ## Overview

-A <i>theme</i> is a core Magento component whose primary purpose is to control the appearance of your storefront.
+A _theme_ is a core Magento component whose primary purpose is to control the appearance of your storefront.
 Themes use a combination of application elements, such as templates, layouts, styles, and images, and are highly extensible.

-<b>Custom theme development is one of two main methods of modifying Magento behavior and storefront appearance</b> (extending modules is the other primary way, and the main way to tailor Magento behavior).
+**Custom theme development is one of two main methods of modifying Magento behavior and storefront appearance** (extending modules is the other primary way, and the main way to tailor Magento behavior).
 Themes are the primary way to customize your Magento storefront appearance.
 Unlike modules, themes do not provide new business features (other than branding and web user experience).

-Themes within a Magento installation relate to each other through <i>inheritance</i>, allowing you to customize an existing theme by defining it as a parent theme whose settings can be inherited by any designated child themes.
+Themes within a Magento installation relate to each other through _inheritance_, allowing you to customize an existing theme by defining it as a parent theme whose settings can be inherited by any designated child themes.
 Themes are also divided by area, allowing you to define themes that customize either the storefront or Magento Admin.

 Magento 2.0 themes are also characterized by responsive web design.
 For more information on responsive design, see <a href="{{page.baseurl}}frontend-dev-guide/responsive-web-design/rwd_overview.html">Overview of responsive web design in Magento</a>.